 Figure 4.16: An overfit model and regularized model using the same features

-The regularized model looks similar to the ideal model.
+The regularized model looks similar to the ideal model, demonstrating the ability of regularization to correct overfitting.
 Note, however, that the regularized model should not be recommended for extrapolation.
 Here, we can see that the regularized model starts to increase toward the right side of Figure 4.16.
 This increase should be viewed with suspicion, as there is nothing in the training data that makes it clear that this would be expected.
 This is an example of the general view that the extrapolation of model predictions outside the range of training data is not recommended.
 However, it is clear from Figure 4.16 that even if we didn't have knowledge of the model that was used to generate this synthetic data (as we typically don't have knowledge of the data-generating process in real-world predictive modeling work), we can still use regularization to reduce the effect of overfitting when a large number of candidate features are available.

 Models and Feature Selection

 L1 regularization is one way to use a model, such as logistic regression, to perform feature selection.
-Other methods include forward or backward stepwise selection with the pool of candidate features.
+Other methods include forward or backward stepwise selection from the pool of candidate features.
 Here is the high-level idea behind these methods: in the case of forward selection, features are added to the model one at a time, and the out-of-sample testing performance is observed along the way.
 At each iteration, the addition of all possible features from the candidate pool is considered, and the one resulting in the greatest increase in the out-of-sample performance is chosen.
 When adding additional features ceases to improve the model's performance, no more features need to be added from the candidates.
 In the case of backward selection, you first start with all the features in the model and determine which one you should remove: the one resulting in the smallest decrease in the out-of-sample testing performance.
 You can continue removing features in this way until the performance begins to decrease appreciably.

 Cross Validation: Choosing the Regularization Parameter and Other Hyperparameters

-By now, you should be interested in using regularization in order to decrease the overfitting we observed when we tried to model the synthetic data in Exercise 17, Generating and modeling Synthetic Classification Data.
+By now, you may suspect that we could use regularization in order to decrease the overfitting we observed when we tried to model the synthetic data in Exercise 17, Generating and modeling Synthetic Classification Data.
 The question is, how do we choose the regularization parameter, C?
 C is an example of a model hyperparameter.
 Hyperparameters are different from the parameters that are estimated when a model is trained, such as the coefficients and the intercept of a logistic regression.
 Rather than being estimated by an automated procedure like the parameters are, hyperparameters are input directly by the user as keyword arguments, typically when instantiating the model class.
 So, how do we know what values to choose?

 Hyperparameters are more difficult to estimate than parameters.
 This is because it is up to the data scientist to determine what the best value is, as opposed to letting an optimization algorithm find it.
 However, it is possible to programmatically choose hyperparameter values, which could arguably be viewed as a kind of optimization procedure in its own right.
 Practically speaking, in the case of the regularization parameter C, for example, this is most commonly done by fitting the model on one set of data with a particular value of C, determining model training performance, and then assessing the out-of-sample performance on another set of data.